Beyond the Blue – From the ocean to our tables

 Using bamboo for crab catching

-Smoked Fishing done by a small group of women in Guayaguagare
+The Art of Smoked Fishing carried out by a Small Group of Women in Guayaguagare

 The role of fishers in Natural Resource Management and Sustainable use of Marine and Aquatic Biodiversity